EDCD/EDMarketConnector/PLUGINS.md

    Load this plugin into EDMC
    """
    print "I am loaded!"
+   return "Test"
 ```

 # Plugin Hooks
 ## Configuration

 If you want your plugin to be configurable via the GUI you can define a frame (panel) to be displayed on its own tab in EDMC's settings dialog.
+The tab title will be the value that you returned from `plugin_start`.
 Use widgets from EDMC's myNotebook.py for the correct look-and-feel.
+You can be notified when the settings dialog is closed so you can save your settings.

-You can use `set()`, `get()` and `getint()` from EDMC's config object to store and retrieve your plugin's settings in a platform-independent way.
+You can use `set()`, `get()` and `getint()` from EDMC's config object to retrieve your plugin's settings in a platform-independent way.

 ```
 import myNotebook as nb